Lifeforce (film): Filming

 Filming began on 2 February 1984.
 The film was shot in Britain.
 It was originally scheduled for 17 weeks.
 It went five weeks over.
 "The Cannon people were great," Railsback said.
 "All they told Tobe was: 'Keep going.

 According to interviews with Bill Malin, who plays one of the male vampires, the film went over schedule during production.
 Because of this some important scenes were never shot, and the film was shut down at one time because the studio had simply run out of money.

+The extensive nudity required for May's role also presented challenges during filming.
+Makeup artist Sandra Exelby later recalled that Hooper wanted May's body hair completely removed, believing that doing so would make the character appear less nude.
+Exelby objected because of May's age, and a compromise was reached in which her pubic hair was instead kept short and lightened, requiring regular maintenance during filming.

+Editor John Grover later recalled that some of Hooper's original footage of May was shot from angles considered too explicit for a commercial studio release, requiring footage to be cut or reshot.

 The film marked the fourth project to feature special effects produced by Academy Award winner John Dykstra, who in 1986 was granted with the "Caixa Catalunya Award for Best Special Effects" in the Sitges Film Festival (located in Spain) for his special effects work in Lifeforce.
 (Note: This award (presented annually) is the Special Effects Award attributed by the Sitges Film Festival, but its name has changed among years, depending on different sponsors.
 In 1986 it was called "Premio Caixa Catalunya a los Mejores Efectos Especiales ("Caixa Catalunya Award for Best Special Effects") since that year the sponsor was Caixa Catalunya, a local bank.)
 The umbrella-like alien spaceship was modelled after an artichoke, while the model London destroyed in the film was actually the remains of Tucktonia, a model village near Christchurch, United Kingdom, that had closed not long before the shooting of the film.
 It took a week to film the death scene of the pathologist played by Jerome Willis, and bodycasts of Frank Finlay, Patrick Stewart and Aubrey Morris were made by make-up effects supervisor Nick Maley for their death scenes.

 One effect near the end of the film involving the column of energy rising from the female alien through the top of St. Paul's Cathedral to the spacecraft was engineered by art director Tony Reading.
 A column of retroreflective material was placed against black velvet and a crew member blew cigar smoke into its bottom.
 This image was then front projected onto a translucent projection screen behind the actors to create the energy column.